Yncy0/monthsary-website/README.md

 # 💖💖💖 Monthsary Website 💖💖💖

-It is just a dedication [website](https://monthsary-web.nuxt.dev/) for my love of my life ❤️💕
+It is just a dedication [website](https://monthsary-web.nuxt.dev/) for the love of my life ❤️💕

 ## ⚡This website is powered by [NuxtHub](https://hub.nuxt.com/)⚡